filippospr/Project_AI/Exercise_2/Readme.md

-Implementation of minimax algorithm for tic-tac-toe game as a part of the laboratory exercises for the course of Artificial Intelligence on University of Ioannina.
+Implementation of minimax algorithm for tic-tac-toe game as a part of the laboratory exercises for the course of Artificial Intelligence course.